 Plug-in hybrid electric vehicles (PHEVs) are a great choice for company cars but only as part of a carefully thought out policy.
-Managing “plugging-in” these vehicles is vital to ensuring the right outcome for your fleet.
+Managing how and when vehicles are plugged in is vital to ensuring the right outcome for your fleet.

 The attraction of low benefit in kind (BIK), low CO2 and high miles per gallon (MPG) has led to a surge in company car drivers choosing plug-in vehicles.
-The reduction in CO2 when comparing with a regular petrol or diesel car is considerable, with most vehicles showing a drop of over 60%.
-The drop in CO2 emissions and corresponding reduction in company car tax is a key motivation for many.
+The reduction in CO2 compared to a regular petrol or diesel car is considerable, with most vehicles showing a drop of over 60 per cent.
+The reduction in CO2 emissions, and the corresponding reduction in company car tax, is a key motivation for many.

-It’s not only the drivers but employers can benefit as well.
-Lower CO2 means lower National Insurance liabilities and plug-in vehicles offer highly attractive MPG.
-Indeed, some PHEVs suggest fuel economy figures of up to three times the levels of regular engines so the benefits of “plugging-in” are clear.
+It’s not only the drivers who benefit.
+Employers can too.
+Lower CO2 emissions means lower National Insurance liabilities, and plug-in vehicles are also highly attractive because of their MPG.
+Indeed, some PHEVs suggest fuel economy figures of up to three times the levels of regular engines, so the positives of ‘plugging-in’ are clear.

 Although there are a lot of benefits, as a fleet manager you still need to be cautious.
 It is critical PHEVs are only included as part of a cohesive fleet policy.

 PHEVs are unique.
-No other cars in your fleet could have the option of what fuel to use or how to power the vehicle.
-However, that choice is not only the attraction but also the potential pitfall with PHEVs.
+No other cars in your fleet allow drivers the option of what fuel to use and how to power their vehicle.
+That choice is not only the attraction but also the potential pitfall with PHEVs.

-When offering PHEVs as part of your fleet the question of fuel needs to be loudly and proudly.
-Fuel card policy is critical to encouraging the right behaviour and the right motivation needs to be provided to drivers to ensure vehicles are charged whenever possible.
-If you’re considering incorporating PHEVs into your fleet, then any employee taking one should be encouraged to have a charge point installed at home.
+So, when offering PHEVs as part of your fleet the question of fuel needs to be addressed up front, loudly and proudly.
+Fuel card policy is critical to encouraging the right behaviour.
+The right motivation needs to be provided so that drivers ensure their vehicles are charged whenever possible.
+If you’re considering incorporating PHEVs into your fleet, then any employees taking one should be encouraged to have a charge point installed at home.

-Sonya Witheridge, Fleet Support at Wessex Fleet explains, “when plugged in, PHEVs are great.
+Sonya Witheridge, Fleet Support at Wessex Fleet explains: “when plugged in, PHEVs are great.
 They can offer up to 40 miles of electric motoring on zero CO2.
-However, if not plugged in, you are driving a 4WD petrol car.
-If an employee suggested a petrol 4WD as their next company car, most fleet managers would laugh, but because PHEVs offer ‘optional plug-in’ they can be accepted without question.
-Fuel bills are the concern, and many companies are paying the consequences of not considering how you manage a PHEV, before one is delivered.”
+However, if not plugged in, you are essentially driving a four wheel drive (4WD) petrol car.
+If an employee suggested a petrol 4WD as their next company car, most fleet managers would laugh.
+But because PHEVs offer ‘optional plug-in’ they are often accepted without question.
+Fuel bills can be a concern, and many companies are paying the consequences of not considering how drivers manage a PHEV before one is delivered.”